-On August 23, 2021, all vested and unvested option outstanding for Group Stock Option Plans as per point (a) above were replaced by the '2021 Stock Entitlement Prog Company ('Holding Company Stock Option Plans) The employees of the Group were entitled to 0.8289 Holding Company Stock Option for every one Group Stock Option he period and exercise period.
-The exercise price of Group Stock Option, which was fixed in INR, got converted into US Dollars using exchange rate as on the date of replacement,
+On August 23, 2021, all vested and unvested option outstanding for Group Stock Option Plans as per point (a) above were replaced by the '2021 Stock Entitlement Program' of ReNew Energy Global Plc, the Holding Company of the Company ('Holding Company Stock Option Plans) The employees of the Group were entitled to 0.8289 Holding Company Stock Option for every one Group Stock Option held for both vested and unvested options with no changes in vesting period and exercise period.
+The exercise price of Group Stock Option, which was fixed in INR, got converted into US Dollars using exchange rate as on the date of replacement, as exercise price of Holding Company Stock Option.

-The Holding Company Stock Option Plans granted to the employees will be settled in Class A share of the Company.
-Therefore, the Holding Company Stock Option Plans I replacement of Group Stock Option Plans with Holding Company Stock Option Plans is identified as replacement plan and accounted for as a modification of the Group Stock Option Plans plus incremental fair value (if any) measured at the date of replacement] related to employees of the Group are recognised as employees' expenses, over v options granted, measured immediately before and after the modification, and therefore the Group has not taken into account that decrease in fair value and had continued to grant date fair value of the Group Stock Option Plans granted.
-Pursuant to replacement of stock options, on the date of replacement, 6,933,865 vested and 7,146,270 unvested vested and 5,923,543 unvested Holding Company Stock Option Plans.
+The Holding Company Stock Option Plans granted to the employees will be settled in Class A share of the Company_Therefore, the Holding Company Stock Option Plans have been classified as an equity settled share based payment.
+The replacement of Group Stock Option Plans with Holding Company Stock Option Plans is identified as replacement plan and accounted for as a modification of the Group Stock Option Plans.
+ESOP expenses [grant date fair value as per Group Stock Option Plans plus incremental fair value (if any) measured at the date of replacement] related to employees of the Group are recognised as employees' expenses, over vesting period.
+The modification reduces the fair value of the stock options granted, measured immediately before and after the modification, and therefore the Group has not taken into account that decrease in fair value and had continued to measure the amount recognised for services received based on the grant date fair value of the Group Stock Option Plans granted.
+Pursuant to replacement of stock options, on the date of replacement, 6,933,865 vested and 7,146,270 unvested option of Group Stock Option Plans got replaced with 5,747,481 vested and 5,923,543 unvested Holding Company Stock Option Plans.

-The fair value of stock options was estimated at the date of replacement using Black-Scholes valuation model, taking into account the terms and conditions upon which the svaluation of Holding Company Stock Option Plan as on the date of replacement:
+The fair value of stock options was estimated at the date of replacement using Black-Scholes valuation model, taking into account the terms and conditions upon which the share options were granted.
+Following are the assumptions used in valuation of Holding Company Stock Option Plan as on the date of replacement:

-Particulars Group Stock Option Plans Holding Company Stock Option Plans Dividend yield (%) 0.0% 0 0% Expected volatility (%) 25 67% - 37 87% 33 43% - 49 97% Risk-free interest rate (%) 3 29% - 6 39% 0 05% - 1 03% Weighted average expected life of options granted 0.07 years - 6.86 years 0 07 years - 6 86 years Weighted average share price INR 606 96 USD 8 17
+Particulars Group Stock Option Plans Holding Company Stock Option Plans Dividend yield (%) 0.0% 0.0% Expected volatility (%) 25 67% - 37 87% 33.43% - 49.97% Risk-free interest rate (%) 3 29% - 6 39% 0 05% - 1 03% Weighted average expected life of options granted 0 07 years - 6 86 years 0.07 years - 6 86 years Weighted average share price INR 606 96 USD 8.17

-The expected volatility reflects the assumption that the historical volatility over a period similar to the life of the options is indicative of future trends, which may not necessarily
+The expected volatility reflects the assumption that the historical volatility over a period similar to the life of the options is indicative of future trends, which may not necessarily be the actual outcome